 The point of a fetal heart monitor is to alert the medical team of fetal distress.
-If a baby is experiencing a lack of oxygen to the brain, this will result in nonreassuring heart tracings on the fetal monitor.
-When nonreassuring tracings occur, the medical team may try resuscitative maneuvers which are aimed at increasing blood flow and oxygen to the baby.
-These maneuvers may include IV fluids, giving oxygen to the mother, or changing the mother’s position.
+If a baby is experiencing a lack of oxygen to the brain, this will result in “nonreassuring heart tracings” on the fetal monitor.
+When nonreassuring tracings occur, the medical team may try resuscitative maneuvers, which are aimed at increasing blood flow and oxygen to the baby.
+These maneuvers may include giving the mother IV fluids or oxygen, or changing her position.
 However, there is no guarantee that resuscitative maneuvers will relieve fetal distress.
-In fact, distress caused by certain obstetrical conditions, such as a complete umbilical cord compression or complete placental abruption may not be affected by in-utero resuscitation; babies experiencing these conditions must be delivered within a matter of minutes.
+In fact, distress caused by certain obstetrical conditions, such as complete umbilical cord compression or complete placental abruption may not be affected by in-utero resuscitation; babies experiencing these conditions must be delivered within a matter of minutes.

 How do you pronounce hypoxic-ischemic encephalopathy?

-In this video, hypoxic-ischemic encephalopathy lawyers Jesse Reiter and Rebecca Walsh discuss the causes of and treatments for HIE.
-Negligence by the medical team is often the cause of HIE and birth asphyxia.
+In this video, lawyers Jesse Reiter and Rebecca Walsh discuss the causes of and treatments for HIE.

-Legal help for children with HIE and birth injuries
+Legal help for children with HIE and other birth injuries

 Hypoxic-ischemic encephalopathy cases require specific, extensive knowledge of both law and medicine.
-For the best case outcomes, it’s critical to find an attorney and a law firm that focus specifically on HIE cases.
-At ABC Law Centers, our hypoxic-ischemic encephalopathy lawyers have been focusing their careers on birth injury and HIE cases, and they consistently secure multi-million dollar settlements for their clients.
+For the best case outcomes, it’s critical to find an attorney and a law firm that focus specifically on birth injury and HIE cases.
+At ABC Law Centers, our attorneys have been focusing their careers on this area of law, and they consistently secure multi-million dollar settlements for their clients.

-Our office is in Michigan, but we handle cases throughout the United States.
+Our office is located near Detroit, Michigan, but we handle cases throughout the United States.
 Our birth injury team is also equipped to handle cases involving military medical malpractice and federally-funded clinics.

 Contact us today to begin your free case review.
-Free of charge and obligations, we will answer your legal questions, determine the negligent party, and inform you of your legal options.
+We will answer your legal questions, determine the negligent party, and inform you of your legal options.
 Moreover, you pay nothing throughout the entire legal process unless we win or favorably settle your case.
 Our team is available to speak with you to set up an appointment in any of the following ways: